 Do you know, who is the present Indian Navy Admiral Or Chief of Indian Navy?
-Admiral Karambir Singh, appointed on May 31st 2019 is the 24th Indian Navy Chief serving at present.
+Admiral R Hari Singh, was appointed as the 25th Chief of Indian Navy.
+He took over from Admiral Karambir Singh on 30th November 2021, after serving for four decades in the Indian Navy

 The Chief of the Naval Staff is the commander, the highest-ranking officer in the Indian Navy and the position is abbreviated as CNS.